thatskyapplication/thatskyapplication/apps/caelus/README.md

 ### New season

-New season, new spirits.
-This should be pretty simple.
+New season, new spirits!
+The season start & end dates should be updated too.

 ### Travelling spirits